Adyen/adyen-commercetools/docs/ContributionGuide.md

 ##### Debugging

 E2E tests using [puppeteer](https://github.com/puppeteer/puppeteer) library for testing payment sandbox UI's on the Chrome browser.
 Refer to puppeteer [debugging tips](https://github.com/puppeteer/puppeteer#debugging-tips) documentation such as turning off headless mode and using nodejs debugger, which might be useful to develop new UI integration or troubleshooting UI flow.
+Addition to the tips provided by puppeteer, if you're using IntelliJ Idea, you could also debug using the build-in Mocha test runner since the tests using Mocha.